About these ads

 This frosting is less sweet than its American cousin.
 It is perfect for those people in your life who doesn’t like icing that makes their teeth hurt (my sister).
 There’s pound of pasty cream in it, along with a pound of butter.
 I think that makes the case for this frosting, don’t you?
 It’s easy to spread – you can make it more rustic looking or smooth it out with a warm pallet knife as I did.
 Basically, it tastes like pastry cream and butter – light, not overly sweet and vanilla infused.
 You can pipe borders with it, but I would avoid attempting delicate piping work.

-German Buttercream – from Baking & Pastry: Mastering the Art and Craft (The Culinary Institute of America) – print and make
+recipe: Baking & Pastry: Mastering the Art and Craft (The Culinary Institute of America) print and make

 Yields about 2 pounds – enough to frost a two layer 9-inch round cake.